elixir-lang/elixir/lib/elixir/pages/getting-started/case-cond-and-if.md

 2
 ```

-> #### `if` and `unless` are macros {: .info}
+> #### `if` is a macro {: .info}
 >
-> An interesting note regarding `if/2` and `unless/2` is that they are implemented as macros in the language: they aren't special language constructs as they would be in many languages.
-You can check the documentation and their source for more information.
+> An interesting note regarding `if/2` is that it is implemented as a macro in the language: it isn't a special language construct as it would be in many languages.
+You can check the documentation and its source for more information.

 If you find yourself nesting several `if/2` blocks, you may want to consider using `cond/1` instead.
 Let's check it out.